syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/editing/edit-types.md

 # Edit Types in ASP.NET MVC Grid Component

-The ASP.NET Core Grid component in Syncfusion provides various edit types that allow you to customize the editing behavior for different types of columns.
+The ASP.NET MVC Grid component in Syncfusion provides various edit types that allow you to customize the editing behavior for different types of columns.
 These edit types enhance the editing experience and provide flexibility in handling different data types.

 The Syncfusion Grid provides pre-built default editors that enhance data editing and input handling within the grid.
 These default editors are designed to simplify the process of defining the editor component for specific columns based on the data type of the column within the grid.
 To configure default editors for grid columns, leverage the `EditType` property.